 I’d struggle in a Christmas month to pay the full £250, and reluctant, if they were willing to accept £62.50 initially… how can it expire?”

-If you aren’t made an offer, or you are but you can’t afford it, you’ll need to set up a repayment plan for the full amount of the debt.
+If you aren’t able to make an offer, or you are but you can’t afford it, you’ll need to set up a repayment plan for the full amount of the debt.
 You may need to provide a budget, which breaks down your income and expenditure, to show how much you can realistically afford to pay.

 If you intend to go down the route of a DMP or IVA, you should still let Lantern know immediately.
 They should then give you time and breathing space to get set up.